-Steve Wynn on his "friends" Clinton and Trump
+Steve Wynn on his 'friends' Clinton and Trump

 Weinberg dropped out of high school, aged 16, and turned his artistic talents to painting signs for shops.
 But quickly he realized that the best way to make money during the depression era was as a sign-painter for Coca Cola.

-He mastered hand-painting the soda company's iconic French-style "C", and -- after learning the firm wouldn't employ Jews -- changed his name from Weinberg to Wynn.
+He mastered hand-painting the soda company's iconic French-style "C," and -- after learning the firm wouldn't employ Jews -- changed his name from Weinberg to Wynn.

 "He had invented a pseudonym to avoid anti-Semitism, he got the job, and at 18 years old, he had a car and was, he was a Yankee Doodle guy," says Wynn.